top of page

 About Us

-The aim of the museum is the study of an accumulation of small details, cultivating among both specialists, and among the general public, a sense of wonder at the big questions that arise when we study and categorize objects and our reactions to them.
-We believe that our relationships with objects are more complex than usually acknowledged—indeed sometimes far more complex.
+The purpose of the museum is the production of eclectic experiences, which cultivate a sense of wonder at the big questions that arise when we study—and react to—history, culture, and art.
+We believe that our relationships with objects, and with each other, are more complex than usually acknowledged—indeed sometimes far more complex.”

 Funding for the Main Street Museum is primarily from your individual donations and the fees we collect when people rent the Museum for events.